bodrick/awesome/TOPICS.md

 ## auth

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
-It offers a seamless developer experience and is well-suited for individuals and growing companies.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 *   [microg/GmsCore](https://github.com/microg/GmsCore) - Free implementation of Play Services

 ## email

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
-It offers a seamless developer experience and is well-suited for individuals and growing companies.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 *   [jstedfast/MimeKit](https://github.com/jstedfast/MimeKit) - A .NET MIME creation and parser library with support for S/MIME, PGP, DKIM, TNEF and Unix mbox spools.
 *   [lukencode/FluentEmail](https://github.com/lukencode/FluentEmail) - All in one email sender for .NET.
 Supports popular senders (SendGrid, MailGun, etc) and Razor templates.
 *   [ChangemakerStudios/Papercut-SMTP](https://github.com/ChangemakerStudios/Papercut-SMTP) - Papercut SMTP -- The Simple Desktop Email Server